micheleangioni/phalcon-repositories/readme.md

 Phalcon Repositories lets you easily build repositories for your Phalcon models, for both **SQL** and **Mongo** drivers.

-PHP 7.0+ and Phalcon 3 are required.

-**(!)
-The PHP Mongo extension and Phalcon 3.2+ are required when using the AbstractCollectionRepository.**
+PHP 7.1+ and Phalcon 3.2+ are required.

 ## Installation